hyperjumptech/monika/docs/src/pages/guides/cli-options.md

 ## STUN

 By default monika will continuously check the [STUN](https://en.wikipedia.org/wiki/STUN) server every 20 second intervals.
 Continuously STUN checking ensures that connectivity to the outside world is guaranteed.
-When the network is down, STUN checking fails, probing is paused.
+When the network is down, STUN checking fails, probing will be paused.

 You can specify the number of intervals using the `-s` or `--stun` flags followed by a number in seconds.
 For example to set the interval to 10 seconds type the parameter below: